 Business purpose: Discussed Jupid implementation timeline and pricing

-Instead of tracking actual meal costs while traveling, you can use IRS per diem rates.
+Instead of tracking actual meal costs while traveling, you can use IRS per diem rates for meals and incidental expenses (M&IE).

 Benefits of per diem: